pfmoore/lea/README.md

 # To learn more...

+For a short overview, see [Lea poster](https://probprog.cc/2020/assets/posters/fri/69.pdf) presented at [PROBPROG2020](https://probprog.cc/2020/), hosted by MIT.

 The above examples show only a very, very small subset of Lea 3 capabilities.
 To learn more, you can read:

   * [Lea Tutorial 1](http://bitbucket.org/piedenis/lea/wiki/Lea3_Tutorial_1) - basics: building/displaying pmf, arithmetic, random sampling, conditional probabilities, …